 Children and adults are safely vaccinated every day against illnesses.
 Most people who get vaccinations have no serious problems.
 However, vaccines, like any medicines, can occasionally cause serious problems.

 Congress set up a no-fault program to compensate those persons injured by receiving vaccines.
 It’s called the National Vaccine Injury Compensation Program.
 Claims are filed with the United States Court of Federal Claims where they are reviewed and decided by Special Masters appointed by the Court.
-Attorneys Kathleen Loucks and Sheila Bjorklund are licensed to handle your claims in this court.
+Attorneys Kathleen Loucks is licensed to handle your claims in this court.
 Certain conditions have been linked to specific types of vaccinations.

 Areas of expertise:

 - Chronic immune demyelinating polyneuropathy (CIDP)

 - Other demyelinating central nervous system disorders or peripheral nervous system disorders